 Col. Charles Bogle (United States Army, Ret.)

 Col. Charles Bogle (United States Army, Ret.)
 Co-Founder of the Independence Corps (formerly the America’s Huey 091 Foundation) has over 50 years of varied military, technical and managerial experience.
+Col. Bogle retired from our board in 2017 after many years of dedicated and valued service.

 Charles military experience began at Oklahoma State University Reserve Officers Training Corps (ROTC) and culminating with the retirement from the Army Reserve in 1994 as Colonel after 30 years of active and reserve service.
 He served as an Army Aviator in the Republic of Vietnam from November 1965 through November 1966.
 He is a graduate of the U.S. Army Command and General Staff School and a number of other military courses.
 His military awards and decorations include the Master Army Aviator Badge, Distinguished Flying Cross, Meritorious Service Medal with two Oak Leaf Clusters and the Air Medal with 31 Oak Leaf Clusters and a V Device.